IowaDave/RTC-DS3231-Arduino-Interrupt/README.md

 ![DS3231 module with Arduino](https://github.com/IowaDave/RTC-DS3231-Arduino-Interrupt/blob/main/images/hardware.jpg)
 Tricks I learned about using a DS3231 Real Time Clock to interrupt an Arduino
 ## Problem
-You have some skill and experience writing code with the Arduino IDE.
 You want to determine precise times when the Arduino will run special code segments in a sketch, without using the timers and counters in the Arduino hardware.
-In other words, you would like to avoid using code statements such as ```delay()```.
+You have some skill and experience writing code with the Arduino IDE, and you would like to avoid using code statements such as ```delay()```.

-Instead, you would like to use a very accurate DS3231 Real Time Clock module as a source of external interrupts.
+Instead, you would like to connect a very precise DS3231 Real Time Clock module as a source of external interrupts.
 It may be important to you that the DS3231 can use a battery to maintain accurate time even if the Arduino temporarily loses power.

 Finally, you want to learn how to use the DS3231.h library by Andrew Wickert that is referred to in the Arduino online reference: [https://www.arduino.cc/reference/en/libraries/ds3231/](https://www.arduino.cc/reference/en/libraries/ds3231/).
 It contains a few tricks that can prove well worth the effort to master.
 You can import this library into your Arduino IDE by using the Library Manager (Tools > Manage Libraries...).